 However, things are not as bad as they sound!
 Just relax!
 People are still ordering from Thomann in the UK after Brexit.
-And base real customer experiences, these examples below will most likely identical or very similar to what you will experience.
+And base real customer experiences, the examples below will most likely be identical or very similar to what you will experience.

 Let’s have another example with Harley Benton’s popular 7-string electric guitar here.